PUR vs ZeroWater: An Objective, Data-Driven Analysis

 We determined the ongoing costs of both filters based on the manufacturers’ projected filter lifespan information.

-The PUR Plus’ long-term filter cost is $0.27/gallon, while ZeroWater’s is much higher, at $0.70/ gallon (we calculated this using 25 gallons based on the “typical” information on this chart).
+The PUR Plus’ long-term filter cost is $0.27/gallon, while ZeroWater’s is much higher, at $0.90/ gallon for the Culligan ZeroWater filter and $0.70/ gallon for the Legacy filter (we calculated this using 25 gallons based on the “typical” information on this chart).

 That means that although both filters have similar lifespans, ZeroWater is the more expensive system to own in the long run because its filters are costlier to replace.